-If your Makefile.am defines a target 'foo', it will override a target named 'foo\$(EXEEXT)'.
+If your Makefile.am defines a rule for target 'foo', it will override a rule for a target named 'foo\$(EXEEXT)'.
 This is necessary when EXEEXT is found to be empty.
 However, by default automake will generate an error for this use.
 The no-exeext option will disable this error.
 This is intended for use only where it is known in advance that the package will not be ported to Windows, or any other operating system using extensions on executables.